pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/command-line-tool.md

       --repo-id string            The repository ID.
 One the registered repositories in the piped configuration.

 Global Flags:
-      --address string                     The address to control-plane api.
+      --address string                     The address to Control Plane api.
-      --api-key string                     The API key used while authenticating with control-plane.
+      --api-key string                     The API key used while authenticating with Control Plane.
-      --api-key-file string                Path to the file containing API key used while authenticating with control-plane.
+      --api-key-file string                Path to the file containing API key used while authenticating with Control Plane.
       --cert-file string                   The path to the TLS certificate file.
-      --insecure                           Whether disabling transport security while connecting to control-plane.
+      --insecure                           Whether disabling transport security while connecting to Control Plane.
       --log-encoding string                The encoding type for logger [json|console|humanize]. (default "humanize") --log-level string                   The minimum enabled logging level. (default "info") --metrics                            Whether metrics is enabled or not. (default true)